Prohibition Popular at First

 Innocent people were often harmed by the illegal activities of moonshiners.
 For example, beekeepers frequently suffered the loss of their hives.
 The honey was used in producing illegal alcohol.
 This, in turn, harmed farmers who needed the bees to pollinate their crops.

 But there were much more serious problems caused by moonshine.
 The beverages frequently had toxic lead compounds from careless distillation.
 Some had creosote for color.
 Some even had embalming fluid for an extra “kick.”
-Consumers sometimes suffered paralysis, blindness and even death.
+As a result, consumers sometimes suffered paralysis, blindness and even death.

 Moonshiners and bootleggers typically had to bribe law enforcement officers in order to operate their businesses.
 The breakdown in public morality led to disrespect for Prohibition in particular and law in general.